pseigo/ssh-server-container/README.md

 # SSH Server Container

 A simple SSH server container.
-Not audited for production use. :)
+May not be suitable for production use. :)

 ```sh
 # Set the root password